Lamport's bakery algorithm: Pseudocode

 Each thread only writes its own storage, only reads are shared.
 It is remarkable that this algorithm is not built on top of some lower level "atomic" operation, e.g. compare-and-swap.
 The original proof shows that for overlapping reads and writes to the same storage cell only the write must be correct.
 The read operation can return an arbitrary number.
 Therefore, this algorithm can be used to implement mutual exclusion on memory that lacks synchronisation primitives, e.g., a simple SCSI disk shared between two computers.

 The necessity of the variable Entering might not be obvious as there is no 'lock' around lines 7 to 13.
 However, suppose the variable was removed and two processes computed the same Number[i].
 If the higher-priority process was preempted before setting Number[i], the low-priority process will see that the other process has a number of zero, and enters the critical section; later, the high-priority process will ignore equal Number[i] for lower-priority processes, and also enters the critical section.
 As a result, two processes can enter the critical section at the same time.
 The bakery algorithm uses the Entering variable to make the assignment on line 6 look like it was atomic; process i will never see a number equal to zero for a process j that is going to pick the same number as i.

 When implementing the pseudo code in a single process system or under cooperative multitasking, it is better to replace the "do nothing" sections with code that notifies the operating system to immediately switch to the next thread.
 This primitive is often referred to as yield.

 Lamport's bakery algorithm assumes a sequential consistency memory model.
-Few, if any, languages or multi-core processors implement such a memory model.
+Few, if any, modern languages or multi-core processors implement such a memory model.
 Therefore, correct implementation of the algorithm typically requires inserting fences to inhibit reordering.